 “You are the best nation produced [as an example] for mankind.
 You enjoin what is right and forbid what is wrong and believe in Allah.”
 (Qur’an 3:110)

-The wives of the Prophet Muhammad (PBUH), known as the mothers of the believers, were human beings like you or me, or your sister or mother.
+The wives of the Prophet Muhammad (PBUH), known as the mothers of the believers, were human beings like you, me, or your sister or mother.
 And learning about their human qualities can make them more real to those of us who strive to imitate their character nearly a millennia and a half after they walked the earth, struggling to please Allah (SWT).
-And so we embark on a journey to discover if our mothers were funny, sensitive, outgoing, introspective, self-doubting, or fearless.

 It can be especially important to look to the lives of the honorable and honored wives of the Prophet (PBUH) to understand that they too were human beings who lived, ate, laughed, and struggled to please Allah (SWT).
 After the Prophet, can there be a better example for us than the Mothers of the Believers who were all promised paradise?